 The Charger's factory speakers are located in the front doors, the dash, and the rear deck.

-Anything up to a 7" speaker fits in the Charger's front door.
-(Crutchfield Research Photo)
+Anything up to a 7" speaker will fit in the Charger's front doors (Crutchfield Research Photo)

 The Charger’s big, thick front doors can house big, powerful speakers if they need to.
 A wide variety of 6"x9", 5-1/4", 6-1/2" or even 7" units will work nicely in this car, and the sound improvement will be noticeable.